Vons: Lifestyle branding

 On April 18, 2005, Safeway began a $100 million brand re-positioning campaign labeled "Ingredients for life."
 This was done in an attempt to differentiate itself from its competitors, and to increase brand involvement.
 Steve Burd described it as "branding the shopping experience."

 The launch included a redesigned logo, a new slogan "Ingredients for life" alongside a four-panel life icon to be used throughout stores and advertising, and a web application called "FoodFlex" to improve consumer nutrition.
 Many locations are being converted to the "Lifestyle" format.
 The new look was designed by Michigan-based PPC Design.
 In addition to the "inviting decor with warm ambiance and subdued lighting," the move required heavy redesign of store layout, new employee uniforms, sushi and olive bars, and the addition of in-store Starbucks kiosks (with cupholders on grocery carts).
 The change also involved differentiating the company from competitors with promotions based on the company's extensive loyalty card database.
 At the end of 2004, there were 142 "Lifestyle" format stores in the United States and Canada, with plans to open or remodel another 300 stores with this type of theme the following year.
 "Lifestyle format" stores have seen significantly higher average weekly sales than their other stores.
-By the end of 2006, shares were up proving that this rebranding campaign had a major impact on sale figures.
+By the end of 2006, shares were up proving that this rebranding campaign had a major impact on sales figures.